-To keep meetings moving smoothly and on time, it's very important that we keep…the meeting on topic.…Keeping the meeting on topic is not just the meeting leader's responsibility;…it's every attendee's responsibility.…However, the leader is the one who will most likely need to make small…corrections if people get off course.…It's natural that occasionally a meeting will drift off topic or off course.…When that happens, just follow a few simple tips to bring things back on topic.…
+- To keep meetings moving smoothly and on time,…it's very important that we keep the meeting on-topic.…Keeping meetings on-topic…is not just the meeting leader's responsibility.…It's every attendees' responsibility.…However, the leader is the one…who will most likely need to make small corrections…if people get off course.…It's natural that a meeting will occasionally…drift off-topic or off course.…When that happens, just follow a few simple tips…to get things back on-topic.…

 First, if someone gets off-topic or is disruptive,…avoid singling them out by name.…Instead, direct your comments to the group as a whole.…For instance, if someone multitasks during the discussion,…say, let's all make sure we're not multitasking.…Or if someone's talking becomes disruptive,…just remind everyone…that we want to give attendees our attention.…A simple reminder to the group is usually enough,…especially if you have established ground rules.…

 This leads me to my second tip.…Refer to the ground rules often.…If an attendee does something that's keeping the meeting…

 LinkedIn Learning (Lynda.com) is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.